We found 5 geriatricians near Manchester, CT.

-Dr. Susan Giles is a geriatrician and adult rheumatologist.
-She studied medicine at Penn State College of Medicine.
-Dr. Giles is professionally affiliated with Saint Francis Hospital and Medical Center.
+Dr. Susan Giles' areas of specialization are geriatrics (elderly care) and adult rheumatology.
+Dr. Giles is a graduate of Penn State College of Medicine.
+She is affiliated with Saint Francis Hospital and Medical Center.

-Dr. John Schifferdecker works as a family medicine physician and geriatrician.
-Dr. Schifferdecker has received a 4.0 out of 5 star rating by his patients.
+Dr. John Schifferdecker's medical specialty is family medicine and geriatrics (elderly care).
+On average, patients gave him a rating of 4.0 stars out of 5.
 He is an in-network provider for Medicare insurance.
-He graduated from Mount Sinai School of Medicine.
-His residency was performed at Brookdale University Hospital and Medical Center.
-Dr. Schifferdecker is affiliated with Eastern Connecticut Health Network.
+Dr. Schifferdecker is a graduate of Mount Sinai School of Medicine.
+For his residency, Dr. Schifferdecker trained at Brookdale University Hospital and Medical Center.
+He is affiliated with Eastern Connecticut Health Network.

 Conditions / Treatments